-- (1) Assign one senior representative to serve as a member of the Commander's Staff during the course of the emergency.
-This officer will maintain contact with, and be accessible from, all active components of the EOC (OC, PC and the JIC). - (2) Maintain a staff/agency-specific log of events and actions. - (3) Provide staff/agency-specific support, as required.
+(1) Assign one senior representative to serve as a member of the Commanders Staff during the course of the emergency.
+This officer will maintain contact with and be accessible to all active components of the EOC (OC, PC and the JIC) and will attend all watch turnover briefs unless excused by the G-3.

-n.
+m.
 SJA shall:

-- (1) Assign one senior representatives to serve as a member of the Commander's Staff during the course of the emergency.
-This officer will maintain contact with, and be accessible from, all active components of the EOC (OC, PC, and the JIC). - (2) Maintain a staff/agency-specific log of events and actions. - (3) Provide staff/agency-specific support, as required.
+(1) Assign one senior representative to serve as a member of the Commanders Staff during the course of the emergency.
+This officer will maintain contact with and be accessible to all active components of the EOC (OC, PC, and the JIC) and will attend all watch turnover briefs unless excused by the G-3.